CinthiaBecher/cinthiabecher/README.md

 ### Hi there, I'm Cinthia! 👋

-- 💻 I’m currently working at Dell Technologies as a Product Design Intern
+- 💻 I’m currently working at Dell Technologies as a Software Engineer Intern
 - 📚 I’m a Computer Science student at Unisinos
 - 🔎 I’m currently learning JavaScript